lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## KEM Combiner {#sec-cons-kem-combiner}

-EDNOTE: the exact text to put here depends on the outcome of the CFRG KEM Combiners and X-Wing discussion.
-If CFRG doesn't move fast enough for us, then we may need to leverage this security consideration directly on top of the X-Wing paper [X-Wing].

 The following KEM combiner construction is as follows is used by both `Composite-ML-KEM.Encap()` and `Composite-ML-KEM.Decap()` and is split out here for easier analysis.

 ~~~